-Individual job titles, as reported by INEEL, were grouped together into eight job categories including one for "unknowns."
-This is because there were either too few workers or health events within a particular job title, thereby limiting the type of analyses that could be conducted.
+The distribution of workers by job category and gender is shown in Figure 2.
+Individual job titles, as reported by INEEL, were grouped together into eight occupational categories, including one for "Unknown."
+This was done because there were either too few workers or health events within a particular job title, thereby limiting the type of analyses that could be conducted.
 Men and women were not distributed equally among the various job categories.
-Almost half (43%) of women were Administration workers; the same percentage of the male work force worked in two categories: Administration (17%) and Professional (26%).
+Forty-five percent of women were Administration workers; almost half of the men were either in the Professional (26 percent) or Unknown (23 percent) job categories.